Haas Factory Team

 Haas Factory Team Overview

-Haas Factory Team is an American professional stock car racing organization that competes in the NASCAR Cup Series and the NASCAR O’Reilly Auto Parts Series.
-The team is owned by Gene Haas and is headquartered in Kannapolis, North Carolina.
-Joe Custer serves as team president.
-Haas Factory Team launched operations in 2025 after a reorganization following the closure of a previous operation at the end of 2024.
+Haas Factory Team (HFT) is an American professional stock car racing organization that competes in the NASCAR Cup Series and the NASCAR O’Reilly Auto Parts Series.
+The team was established in 2025 and is owned by Gene Haas, the founder of Haas Automation, with Joe Custer serving as team president.
+Headquartered in Kannapolis, North Carolina, the organization operates from the same shop that Stewart–Haas Racing used before closing at the end of the 2024 season.

 Founding and Organizational Origins